eric-erki/HomeGenie/source/content/docs/scheduling.md

 that can be operated by the associated script.

 #### Script

-The script code entered in this panel, will be executed on every occurrence of the event.
-The language used is *Javascript* and all HomeGenie *helper classes* accessible to automation programs can also be used here with the following objects:
+The script code entered in this panel, will be executed on every occurrence of an event.
+The language used is *JavaScript* and all HomeGenie Server *Helper Classes*, accessible to standard automation programs, are also exposed to the script through the following objects:

 - `$$.modules` - ModulesHelper
 - `$$.program` - ProgramHelper